-We participate in the securitization market as an investor in traditional securitization exposures created by third parties, however not as an originator or sponsor.
+We participate in the securitization market as an investor and a lender in traditional securitization exposures, however not as an originator or sponsor.
 We invest in securitization exposures of third party issued non-agency mortgage-backed securities.
+We also may act as a securitization lender by entering into asset-backed securitization loans with third party sponsored special purpose entities that are designed to meet client needs for long-term financing of assets or working capital.